instret/rust-book/src/ch04-03-fixing-ownership-errors.md

 <!-- However, Rust will reject this program because `a` gave its read permission to `x`. -->

+>| It seems that Rust is preventing you from accessing the array `a` after it's element gets borrowed, but it also prevents you from accessing the `a[_]`?

 Again, **this program is safe.** For cases like these, Rust often provides a function in the standard library that can work around the borrow checker.
 For example, we could use [`slice::split_first_mut`][split_first_mut]: